Cj-Malone/who-helped-holly/content/timeline/2024-10-08-inclusion.md

 +++

 Holly calls Inclusion, they make an appoitment for her to go to them.
-Shes in state to do so.
+Shes not in a state to do so.